The Bible in Armenian

 The text of the Bible is called "Astuadsashuntch" in Armenian, which means "breath of God."
 This phrase refers to the importance given to the chanting of the Scriptures during worship.
 However, since Armenians did not have a written language of their own until the beginning of the fifth century, they read and chanted the Scriptures by using manuscripts written in Syriac and Greek in Persia and Byzantine Armenia respectively.

-The colophon indicates that this manuscript was written in the Church of Mother of the God in Edessa (modern Urfa in southeastern Turkey) in 1161 by the priest Vasil from an exemplar written by Konstantine Urfayets'i and commissioned by K'ristap'or and his wife Aygots'.
+The colophon of Mich.
+Ms. 141, as displayed above, indicates that this manuscript was written in the Church of Mother of the God in Edessa (modern Urfa in southeastern Turkey) in 1161 by the priest Vasil from an exemplar written by Konstantine Urfayets'i and commissioned by K'ristap'or and his wife Aygots'.
 Edessa is located fifty miles east of Hromklay (modern Gaziantep) which would become the seat of the Armenian bishop in 1166.

 According to a second colophon on fol.
-276r., this manuscript was rebound in 1697 by the deacon Yovannēs Marzuants'i at the Church of Charkhapan Surb Astuadsadsin in Amasya (northern Turkey).
-The binding consists of blind-tooled leather in a diaper pattern of diamonds, lozenges and flowers over wooden boards.
+276r, this manuscript was rebound in 1697 by the deacon Yovannēs Marzuants'i at the Church of Charkhapan Surb Astuadsadsin in Amasya (northern Turkey).
+As shown in the image above, the binding consists of blind-tooled leather in a diaper pattern of diamonds, lozenges and flowers over wooden boards.
 The front cover is covered with metal studs in the shape of a cross with an arc above and surrounded by a frame.

 The Byzantine Bible